ktoso/rx-wiki/Async-Operators.md

 [[images/rx-operators/deferFuture.png]]

 You can use the `deferFuture( )` operator to convert a Future that returns an Observable into an Observable that emits the values of that returned Observable in such a way that the Future is not invoked until a Subscriber subscribes to the resulting Observable.

 ***

-## fromCancellableFuture( ), startCancellableFuture( ), and deferCancellableFuture( )
-#### versions of Future-to-Observable converters that monitor the subscription status of the Observable to determine whether to halt work on the Future

-If the a subscriber to the Observable that results when a Future is converted to an Observable later unsubscribes from that Observable, it can be useful to have the ability to stop attempting to retrieve items from the Future.
-The "cancellable" Future enables you do do this.
-These three methods will return Observables that, when unsubscribed to, will also "unsubscribe" from the underlying Futures.

-***